davidgarber/dictionary_final/README.md

 After adding the word you can "See the word list", "Add a new word" or "Return to the Main Page."

-If I get it to work in the next 45 minutes, you will be able to click on the word and add a definition.

 Copyright 2015

 Licensing - it's yours.